Murder of Wayan Mirna Salihin: Trial, verdict, and appeal

-The trial began 15 June, approximately a month after Jessica Kumala Wongso was named a suspect.
+The trial began on 15 June 2016, approximately a month after Jessica Kumala Wongso was named a suspect.
 The nearly 5 month (135-day) trial was broadcast live and became a national spectacle.

+On 28 September, Salihin's twin, Sandy, said that Wongso sent her news about poison after Salihin's death.
+Wongso said that she was confused about what happened to Salihin and stated that she did not suspect anyone.
+Her colleague, Kristie Louise Charter, stated in court that Wongso has two personalities which contrast with each other and added that she was used to manipulating people to gain sympathy and would be very angry if the attention could not be gained.

-On 27 October 2016, Jessica Kumala Wongso was found guilty of the murder of Wayan Mirna Salihin by putting cyanide poison into Mirna’s coffee.
-She was sentenced to 20 years.
+On 27 October, Wongso was found guilty of the murder of Wayan Mirna Salihin by putting cyanide poison into her coffee and was sentenced to 20 years in prison.

-The Jakarta Post said that "In line with the indictment, the judges concluded that Jessica murdered Mirna in revenge for repeatedly telling Jessica to break up with Patrick O'Connor, her former Australian boyfriend."
+The Jakarta Post said that "In line with the indictment, the judges concluded that Jessica murdered Mirna in revenge for previously telling Jessica to break up with Patrick O'Connor, her former Australian boyfriend."

-After a lengthy appeal first being rejected at The Jakarta High court and then again in the Supreme Court presided over by Judges Artidjo Alkostar, Salman Luthan and Sumardiyatmo who unanimously turned down Jessica’s cassation appeal. "[We] reject the cassation," said the Supreme Court spokesman Suhadi as quoted by tribunnews.com on Wednesday.
+After a lengthy appeal first being rejected at The Jakarta High court and then again in the Supreme Court presided over by Judges Artidjo Alkostar, Salman Luthan and Sumardiyatmo unanimously turned down Jessica's cassation appeal. "[We] reject the cassation," said the Supreme Court spokesman Suhadi as quoted by tribunnews.com.

+On 18 August 2024, after approximately serving for 8 years in detention, Jessica Kumala Wongso was released on parole.

+Documentary film

+Netflix's documentary, Ice Cold: Murder, Coffee and Jessica Wongso, aired on 28 September 2023.
+The film features live and exclusive interviews with Jessica as well as several other interviewees, namely Mirna's father and twin sister, Jessica's lawyer, and journalists who explored the case.
+The documentary was produced by Beach House Pictures, one of Asia's largest independent production houses.
+CNN Indonesia reviewed the documentary as "provocative," which may create uproar, especially due to the film's depiction of the Indonesian justice system that has gained public scrutiny in recent years.